 What are the pros and cons of refinancing student loans with bad credit?

-Pros include potentially lowering monthly payments, while cons may involve higher interest rates.
-Evaluate how much you could save versus the additional costs of refinancing before deciding.
+The pros include potentially lowering monthly payments, while the cons may involve higher interest rates.
+Before deciding, evaluate how much you could save versus the additional costs of refinancing.

-If I have bad credit, should I apply with a cosigner for student loan refinancing?
+Should I apply with a cosigner for student loan refinancing if I have bad credit?

-If you have bad credit, applying with a cosigner who has good credit can increase your chances of approval and help secure better loan terms like lower interest rates.
+If you have bad credit, applying with a cosigner who has good credit can increase your chances of approval and help secure better loan terms, such as lower interest rates.
 It’s essential to choose someone willing to take on this financial responsibility.